Copy Data

 The mapping screen can be opened by selecting 'Edit Mappings' in the node properties or by double-clicking the node.

-fields can now be selected by either clicking the 'Add' button at the top left of this window, clicking the dotted line box, or dragging and dropping the destination
+The `destination` fields can now be selected by either clicking the 'Add' button at the top left of this window, clicking the dotted line box, or dragging and dropping the `destination` fields into the dotted box.
+The add button and clicking the box will open a overlay with the available **`destination`** fields to select.&#x20;

 The added fields are displayed in two columns: the destination field name on the right and the source value column on the left.
 The source values are typically fields from the source list, directly inserted into the expression field.
 Alternatively, they can be expressions that generate values or values derived from other fields through expressions.